 If you’re serious about improving your running performance and reducing injury risk, you should deadlift, and deadlift a lot.

-But why?
 Running is, after all, an endurance sport that doesn’t require a lot of body strength.

 Here’s an interesting fact, strength training is a must for runners, and the deadlift, among its many variations, is one of the best, runner-friendly, strength exercises in the universe.